 In April 2020, the Partnership was successful in its application for sustainability funding and is now funded until March 2021.

 Who are we?

-The Partnership is led by Social Work senior managers within Local Authorities and the voluntary sector.
+The Partnership is led by Social Work senior managers within Local Authorities and the voluntary sector and Social Work senior academics within the University.
 It brings together Principal Social Workers, Workforce Development leads, Social Work academics and researchers, frontline practitioners, and young people and adults who have experienced social care.